History of Canterbury Region: Classical Māori period

-The "Kai huanga", "eat relation", feud
+Kai Huānga feud

-Even within the Ngāi Tahu tribe there were feuds and rivalries that led at times to bloodshed, and even to open warfare.
-The most important of these outbreaks — a bloody feud that developed into civil war — began between 1810 and 1815, about the time of the first contacts of European flax-traders with the Māori of Banks Peninsula.
-This was known as the kai-huanga or 'eat-relation' feud, which, by destroying the Ngāi Tahu in Canterbury, effectively prepared the way for their conquest in 1832 by Te Rauparaha.
+Even within the Ngāi Tahu tribe there were feuds and rivalries that led to bloodshed, and even open warfare.
+The most important of these outbreaks – a bloody feud that developed into civil war – began between 1810 and 1815, about the time of the first contacts of European flax-traders with the Māori of Banks Peninsula.
+This was known as the Kai Huānga or 'eating of relations' feud, which, by destroying the Ngāi Tahu in Canterbury, effectively prepared the way for their conquest in 1832 by Te Rauparaha.

 The leading character in this feud was Tama-i-hara-nui, principal chief of the Ngāi Tahu, who appears to have lived both at Kaiapoi pa and at Takapūneke near present-day Akaroa.
-Of Tama-i-hara-nui's character Stack (in his book Kaiapohia.
-The Story of a Siege) says: "Unlike most Maori chiefs of exalted rank he was cowardly, cruel and capricious."
-The 'eat relation' feud began when Murihake, a woman at Waikakahi on the eastern shores of Lake Ellesmere, happened to put on a dog-skin cloak left in the village by Tama-i-hara-nui, who was then absent at Kaikoura.
+Of Tama-i-hara-nui's character Stack (in his book Kaiapohia: The Story of a Siege) says: "Unlike most Maori chiefs of exalted rank he was cowardly, cruel and capricious."
+The Kai Huānga feud began when Murihake, a woman at Waikakahi on the eastern shores of Te Waihora, happened to put on a dog-skin cloak left in the village by Tama-i-hara-nui, who was then absent at Kaikōura.
 This sacrilegious action required that the chief, or his relations on his behalf, should immediately take utu (or payment in revenge).
 But instead of taking revenge on the woman herself, the chief's relations ambushed and killed a slave belonging to one of her relations.
-In revenge for the death of the slave, the woman's relations went to a village near Tai Tapu, and killed a man named Hape, who was related to those who had killed the slave.
+In revenge for the death of the slave, the woman's relations went to a village near Tai Tapu and killed a man named Hape, who was related to those who had killed the slave.
 But it also happened that Hape's wife was the sister of the principal chief of Taumutu.

-At this stage Tama-i-hara-nui returned from Kaikoura.
+At this stage Tama-i-hara-nui returned from Kaikōura.
 Telling the people of Kaiapoi, who had ties with both sides, to stay out of the fight, he went on to Takapūneke and then to Wairewa (Little River), where he gathered a war party.
 From Wairewa an attack was launched on Taumutu, in which many of the people of that village were killed, including some Kaiapoi women married to men of Taumutu.